technoweenie/technoweenie.github.com/_posts/2014/2014-9-1-weather-light.md

 hotter temperatures.
 Second, the hue values range from 53884 to 1492.
 I probably didn't need to convert all those RGB values by hand :)

-Now that we have HSL colors for temperatures in 5 degree increments, we need a way to convert any temperature to a color.
+We can use this list of HSL values to convert any temperature to a color.

 ```ruby
 def color_for_temp(temp)